DomBBB/test/README.md

 1. Download the Program

-Download or clone the repository and navigate to the location.
+Download or clone this repository.

-2. Set up a Virtual Environment
+2. Set up a Virtual Environment and install required libraries

+Windows

+    Open Command Prompt and navigate to the project folder

+    Create a virtual environment:
+        python -m venv venv

+    Activate the virtual environment:
+        venv\Scripts\activate

+    Navigate to the requirements.txt file and execute: pip install -r requirements.txt

 macOS

-    Open Terminal.
-    Navigate to your project folder and create a virtual environment:
+    Open Terminal and navigate to the project folder

+    Create a virtual environment:
         python3 -m venv venv

     Activate the virtual environment:
         source venv/bin/activate

-Windows

-    Open Command Prompt.
-    Navigate to your project folder and create a virtual environment:

-python -m venv venv

-Activate the virtual environment:

-    venv\Scripts\activate

-4. Install Required Libraries

-Once the virtual environment is activated, install the dependencies from the requirements.txt file.

-pip install -r requirements.txt
+    Navigate to the requirements.txt file and execute: pip install -r requirements.txt

-Running the App

-To launch the Art Studio App, follow these steps:
+3. Launch ARTify Studio

-    Navigate to the project folder if not already there:
+Navigate to the project folder and execute:

-cd art-studio-app

-Run the main application file:

     python main.py